hn05012/stellic-assignment/README.md

 ```
 npm install
 ```
-Once the dependancies are installed, you can start the application server by running
+Once the dependencies are installed, you can start the application server by running

 ```
 npm start